SirGarhi/garhis-grotto-foundry/docs/character_paths/Nocturne.md

 ## Tier 1
 ### Shadowfell Staccato
 As a bonus action, you can Mark a creature you can see within 60 feet until the start of your next turn.
-* The next attack that hits the marked creature consumes the mark, causing it to deal an additional 1d8 Necrotic damage.
+* The next attack that hits the marked creature consumes the mark, dealing 1d8 Necrotic damage.
 * You can use this feature five times, regaining all expended uses after finishing a short or long rest.
 ### Echoes of Meara
 You can invoke Meara's guidance as a Bonus Action.